classic-arnold/sql_helper/README.md

 # SQL Helper

-This program helps to create a decision tree from sql queries used during a guessing game to guess a chosen movie in a database of movies.
+This program helps to create a decision tree from sql queries using a recursion algorithm used during a guessing game to guess a chosen movie in a database of movies.

 ## How to run